netreplica/graphite/docs/DOCKER.md

         graph-hide: yes
 ````

-3. Deploy the topolology and generate the graph.
-NOTE: `sudo -E` helps Graphite receive `SSH_CONNECTION` env variable to display working URL to connect with `graphite_motd.sh` command.
+3. Deploy the topolology.
+NOTE: `sudo -E` helps Graphite receive `SSH_CONNECTION` env variable to display working URL for you to connect to.

 ```Shell
 sudo -E clab deploy -t ${CLAB_TOPO}.yaml
 ````

 4. Look for `Graphite visualization URL: http://<ip_address>:8080/graphite` output as Containerlab deploys the topology.
-If you are running Containerlab on a VM via an SSH session, the `<ip_address>` in the URL should be the one reachable from a browser on you computer.
+If you are running Containerlab on a VM via an SSH session, the `<ip_address>` in the URL should be the one reachable by a browser on you computer.
 If not, you might need to replace `<ip_address>` with proper one to connect to Graphite.

 ## Docker Image Build Instructions